glessard/swift-channels/README.md

 This library contains concurrency constructs for use in Swift, tested on Mac OS X.

-The concurrency model I attempted to reach is similar to that of Go, wherein concurrent threads are encouraged to synchronize and share data through constrained channels.
-This is also somewhat similar to the concurrency model of Labview, in that the program execution could be organized around the flow of data through channels.
+The concurrency model this attempts to achieve is similar to that of Go, wherein concurrent threads are encouraged to synchronize and share data through constrained channels.
+This is also somewhat similar to the concurrency model of Labview, in that the execution of major nodes in the program could be organized around the flow of data through channels.

 The main part of this is a channel (`Chan<T>`) class that models sending and receiving (strongly typed) messages on a bounded queue.
 Message